What is Six Sigma?

 Champions – qualified business leaders, who promote and lead the Six Sigma process is an essential department of operations;

 Black Belt Masters – Qualified business leaders, responsible for strategy, training, monitoring, mentoring, deployment, and Six Sigma results;

-Black belts – qualified experts, who lead process improvement teams, who deal with projects, and who guide green belts;
+Black belts – qualified experts, who lead process improvement teams, deal with projects, and guide green belts;

 Six Sigma ensures knowledge and compliance with customer requirements.
 It uses a systematic strategy to solve problems and requires actions based on data and analysis.
 6 Sigma is also effective (and) in solving complex problems with multiple root causes.